FK Vigør

 FK Vigør is a Norwegian football club from Hellemyr, Kristiansand.
 Vigør is the Norwegian name for vigor.
 The club colors are brown and white, and the club was founded on 5 October 1918.

-The men's team currently resides in the Third Division, the fourth tier of Norwegian football, having last played in the Second Division in 2000.
+The men's team currently resides in the Fourth Division, the fifth tier of Norwegian football, having last played in the Second Division in 2000.
 It contested a playoff to win promotion to the First Division in 1996, but failed.

 FK Vigør also has a women's section.
-It fielded a senior team in the league system in 2008, but not in 2009.
+It fielded a senior team in the league system in 2008, but not in 2023.

 Former players

 Many former Vigør players have gone on to play professionally in the Norwegian Premier League or elsewhere.